autowavorg/AlgorithmicBeauty/README.md

 Description:

-	This course is a practical introduction to the computer programming for graphics.
+	This course is a practical introduction to computer programming for graphics.

 	The curriculum is designed for absolute beginners or people with no experience with coding.